 What if I lose control of my bladder, or even worse, my bowels?

 Even the least modest woman may have a fear of losing control of bodily function during labor but you must remember that doctors, nurses, and midwives have seen it all.
 Not only are they not fazed by it, but they are used to it.
 They are also quite fast and discreet in cleaning up any messes, and with all the pressure of the baby coming out, you may not even know that anything happened.
 Some doctors and midwives offer an enema prior to delivery to help your bowels be clear, which may help to push and you can discuss this with your doctor or midwife in your third trimester.

-What if I scream or curse at my husband or hospital staff?
+What if I scream or curse at my partner or hospital staff?

 It’s a very amusing scenario to see pregnant women screeching curses at their partners during labor, but labor doesn’t change your personality.
 Yes, you may scream or grunt or breathe heavily but you will not go from ‘thank you honey’ straight to expletives (unless that is your typical speech!)